mehedihasan2810/JavaScript-Interview-Questions/README.md

     **_Implementation_**

     ```js
+    ///////////////////////////
+    // First Approach
+    // Time O(N) | Space O(1)
+    //////////////////////////
+    function rob(nums) {
+      // Get the length of the input array
+      const n = nums.length;

+      // Base cases: if there are no houses to rob, return 0; if there is only one house, return its value
+      if (n === 0) return 0;
+      if (n === 1) return nums[0];

+      // Initialize variables to track the maximum value of robbing the previous and current houses
+      let prev = 0; // Represents the maximum value of robbing the house before the current one
+      let curr = 0; // Represents the maximum value of robbing the current house

+      // Iterate through the array of house values
+      for (const num of nums) {
+        // Temporary variable to store the value of prev before it gets updated
+        let temp = prev;

+        // Update prev to the previous value of curr
+        prev = curr;

+        // Update curr to the maximum value of robbing the current house or skipping it
+        curr = Math.max(temp + num, curr);

+        // Destructuring assignment to update prev and curr simultaneously
+        // [prev, curr] = [curr, Math.max(prev + num, curr)];
+      }

+      // OR

+      // Return the maximum value after iterating through all the houses
+      return curr;
+    }

+    //////////////////////////
+    // Second Approach
     // Time O(N) | Space O(N)
+    //////////////////////////
     // Function to calculate the maximum amount of money that can be robbed without alerting the police
     function rob(nums) {
       // Get the length of the input array